 3. Place the seam side down on a baking sheet covered in parchment paper.

 4. Cover the rolls loosely with plastic wrap that has been coated with Pam or cooking spray.

 Let rise in a warm place for 15 minutes.

-Toppings or no toppings
+Toppings or No Toppings

 After 15 minutes of rising.
-Whisk the egg and use a pastry brush to coat each roll with egg, then sprinkle either Everything Bagel Seasoning or poppy seeds on the top of each roll.
+Whisk the egg and use a pastry brush to coat each roll with the egg, then sprinkle either Everything Bagel Seasoning or poppy seeds on the top of each roll.